PrestaShop/prestashop-specs/back-office/customer-service/customer-service/dashboard.md

 ### Listing

-**The messages sent through the contact form in front-office are only listed here if the contact has the "Save messages?" option enabled.**
+**The messages sent through the contact form in the front office are only listed here if the contact ('Webmaster' or 'Customer service', for example) has the "Save messages?" option enabled.**

 This setting can be changed in Shop parameters > Contact > Contact, when editing the contacts.